andrew-codes/home-automation/README.md

 ## Applications

-Application documentation is located with its deployment configuration in the `./k8s/*` directories.
-Application source code is located in the `./apps/*` directories.
+Application documentation is within its deployment configuration in the `./k8s/*` directories.
+Application source code is in the `./apps/*` directories.

 - [MQTT](./k8s/mqtt/README.md)
 - [Home Assistant](./k8s/home-assistant/README.md)